-- IBSA success demonstrates, most vividly, the desirability and feasibility of South-South cooperation beyond the conventional areas of exchange of experts and training.
+- IBSA's success demonstrates, most vividly, the desirability and feasibility of South-South cooperation beyond the conventional areas of exchange of experts and training.

 - So far Five IBSA Leadership Summits have been held.
 The 5th IBSA Summit was held in Pretoria on 18 October 2011.
 The 6th IBSA Summit is to be hosted by India.
 Further, Nine IBSA Trilateral Ministerial Commission Meetings (ITMC) have been held at Foreign Ministers level.
 The 9th ITMC was held in New York on 27 September, 2018.

 - Joint naval exercise IBSAMAR (IBSA Maritime Exercise) is another important part of IBSA trilateral defence cooperation.
 Six editions of IBSAMAR have been held so far, the latest one being of the coast of South Africa in October, 2018.

 - India has instituted IBSA Visiting Fellowships for two researchers each from IBSA countries (through RIS) to carry out meaningful research on the IBSA Forum for better understanding of scholarly perspectives of IBSA partner countries in the formulation and harmonization of their strategies and recommendations.
-The First round of IBSA Visiting Fellowships concluded in 2018 and the second round of IBSA Visiting Fellowship programme is expected to start in February, 2019.
+The First round of IBSA Visiting Fellowships concluded in 2018 and the second round of IBSA Visiting Fellowship programme has started February, 2019.